airinnova/ambiance/README.rst

 * `International Standard Atmosphere (Wikipedia) <https://en.wikipedia.org/wiki/International_Standard_Atmosphere>`_
 * International Civil Aviation Organization ; Manual Of The ICAO Standard Atmosphere -- 3rd Edition 1993 (Doc 7488) -- extended to 80 kilometres (262 500 feet)

 Usage
 =====

-Atmospheric properties are computed from an "Atmosphere object" which takes the altitude (geometric height) as input.
+Atmospheric properties are computed from an ``Atmosphere`` object which takes the altitude (geometric height) as input.
 For instance, to simply retrieve sea level properties, you can write:

 .. code:: python